How to Wear a Polo ShirtBy ShirtSpace | Aug 23, 2019 | Updated May 25, 2023

 Unfortunately, there isn’t a universal fit that is perfect for each man, so this may take some trial and error until you determine what your best look is.
-That being said, a good rule of thumb is to choose the size that you normally wear, but also be open to trying on sizes that are either one size larger or smaller than you typically go for.
+A good rule of thumb is to choose the size that you normally wear, but also be open to trying on sizes that are either one size larger or smaller than you typically go for.
 Sizes can vary widely from brand to brand, so a large in one brand may fit like a glove, while a large in another brand may fit like clingy, unflattering wetsuit.
 Be open to trying on different polos and don’t get hung up on size on the label.

 In regards to the snugness of the body/torso, a good benchmark is when you can pinch, not pull, between 1-2 inches of fabric on either side of your stomach.
 This is true for ALL body types and will ensure that you achieve a great fit- not too big or too small!

 As for length, your polo should end somewhere between mid to upper hip.
 This length allows you to wear your shirt tucked or untucked, and if you opt for closer to mid-crotch VS upper, you won’t have to worry about showing off your stomach when you lift up your arms.
-Win, win!